 The Council’s work is supported by a number of committees and sub-committees.
 Our newest committee, the Staff and Culture Strategy Committee (SCSC) reflects our commitment in Strategy 2026 to continue to build a thriving staff community.
 The SCSC will provide oversight for people and culture at King’s and advise Council on progress and highlight areas that require further attention.

 There are robust governance and procedures in place to ensure transparent and independent decision-making processes across the entire governance structure.
 This includes clear separation between Council meetings and our investment management decisions which are made by a separate committee and taken on independent professional advice.
 Decisions regarding remuneration are taken by the Remuneration Committee - a sub-committee of College Council.
-The Remuneration Committee reports directly into Council, and its membership does not include the Principal or any other member of the Senior Management Team.
+The Remuneration Committee reports directly into Council, and its membership does not include the Vice-Chancellor & President or any other member of the Senior Management Team.